 1. Water fights are a common sight

-Thais celebrate the Songkran festival with water fights.
-You can spot people from all walks of life carrying their fancy water tanks on their shoulders and spraying water on each other.
+Thais celebrate the Songkran with water fights.
+You can spot people from all walks of life carrying their fancy water tanks on their shoulders and spraying water on each other to celebrate the Thai New Year.

 Songkran is also the biggest event of water fight across the globe.
 Water is a significant part of the festival as it is rooted back to the times when people celebrated Songkran by pouring water over Lord Buddha’s feet as a gesture of respect.